Peter-van-Tol/LiteX-CNC/README.md

 > **RV901T** <br>
 > Although the RV901T is also supported by Litex, the firmware cannot be automatically build with LitexCNC, as it requires the Xilinx-software to compile the Verilog to a bit-stream.
 LitexCNC can be used to create the Verilog and the driver will work when the bit-stream is loaded on the board.
 However, there is a gap in the toolchain not covered.
 There are known issues with the compantibility of Litex with Xilinx.

+> **Broke my FPGA** <br>
+> Whilst replacing the buffers on my FPGA, the card was damaged in the process.
+The JTAG has become unresponsive, so the card is dead with no lead how to fix the error.
+So after one year of developing with this card, death do us part.
+The new one will be in somewhere around 15th of January.
+Until then it will be unlikely I can put tested commits in this repository.

 The idea of this project was conceived by ColorCNC by *romanetz* on the official LinuxCNC and the difficulty to obtain a MESA card.

-> **Experimental** <br>
+> **Work in progress** <br>
-> At this moment this code is experimental and requires expansion.
-A test card has been received and a test setup has been created with an Raspberry Pi.
-The modules GPIO, PWM, Stepgen are tested and are working.
-Expansion of the project with encoders, I2C, RS489, etc. is now required.
+> The basic functions GPIO, PWM, Stepgen and encoders are working.
+Expansion of the project with encoders, I2C, RS489, etc. is now required to allow for more flexibility (for example: sending commands to a HY VFD).

 ## Acknowledgements
 This project would not be possible without: